Searching ...

 Beyond the commonly checked areas of home child-proofing, the following further contributes to creating a safer environment:

 1. Fire Extinguishers: Keep in an accessible location, ideally on every floor of your home.
-Ensure each of-age household member is familiar with how fire extinguisher work.
+Ensure each of-age household member is familiar with how fire extinguishers work.

 3. Carbon Monoxide Detectors: Carbon monoxide (CO) is an odorless, colorless gas that can lead to serious health issues or even death.
 Install CO detectors in your home, especially if you use natural gas in the kitchen or for home heating.
-Check the CO monitors function regularly.
+Check the CO monitor’s function regularly.
+Some come as a combination smoke alarm, so you don’t need two devices.

 4. Non-Toxic Houseplants: Some houseplants can be toxic if ingested.
 Only have child-safe plants in your home or place potentially harmful plants out of reach of children.

-5. Inactive Charcoal: Keep inactive charcoal in your home for emergency detoxification needs, such as accidental ingestion of cleaning supplies.
+5. Inactive Charcoal: Keep inactive charcoal in your home in case of accidental poisoning, such as ingesting cleaning supplies.
 However, store it out of reach, such as with prescriptions, as its misuse can lead to health complications.
+Pair it with the number for poison control.

 6. Safely Store Medicine: Keep prescribed medicine and over-the-counter products also out-of-reach.
 Even child-proof bottles can be opened by determined little ones.
 Consider adding locks to your medicine cabinet.